July 14, 2019

 Causes of stuttering: two components

-Figure 21: The two components of stuttering
+Figure 17: The two components of stuttering.
+SMA = supplementary motor area.

 The figure illustrates the condition of stuttering: you can’t continue, and you can’t stop.
 It may feel like a loss of control, but it is the conflict of two control systems.
 The two components of stuttering are: (1) the inhibition of a speech motor program because of an invalid error signal (left side) and (2) the speaker’s spontaneous attempt to continue talking (right side).
 The left side represents the behavior of the lateral premotor system, the right side that of the medial premotor system in Goldberg’s model.
 The left side is further equivalent to the causal chain depicted in Figure 8 (or see this version with explanations).